-- ♦ Create neighborhood programs. - ♦ Keep halters/ropes/leashes ready for each animal that includes: the animals name, your name/phone number and a separate emergency contact number. - ♦ Keep a reserve supply of animal feed and water on hand.
+- Create neighborhood programs. - Keep halters/ropes/leashes ready for each animal that includes: the animals name, your name/phone number and a separate emergency contact number. - Keep a reserve supply of animal feed and water on hand.
 Be prepared to be self-sufficient for at least 72 hours. - Survey your property to find the best location to confine your animals in each type of disaster.
-Check for alternate water sources in case power is lost and pumps and automatic waterers are not working after the disaster. - o Do not rely on automatic waterers during a disaster. - ♦ If you have a well, do you have a generator? - If you think you might need to evacuate your animals from your property, determine several locations (evacuation sites) the animals could be taken, several routes to these locations, and the entry requirements for each.
+Check for alternate water sources in case power is lost and pumps and automatic waterers are not working after the disaster. - Do not rely on automatic waterers during a disaster. - If you have a well, do you have a generator? - If you think you might need to evacuate your animals from your property, determine several locations (evacuation sites) the animals could be taken, several routes to these locations, and the entry requirements for each.
 Make arrangements in advance with the owners/operators to accept your horses, and be sure to contact them before taking the horses there.
 Locations that could be used for evacuation are private stables, racetracks, fair grounds, rodeo grounds, equestrian centers, private farms, and humane societies. - Permanently identify each animal by tattoo, microchip, brand, tag, photographs (ideally, 4 views-front, rear, left and right side), and/or drawing.
 Record its age, sex, breed, and color with your record of this identification.
 Keep this information with your important papers.
 Also consider visible ID markers during an evacuation, e.g., paint or etch hooves, use neckbands, or paint your telephone number (cell phone?) on side of animal. - Be sure your horses' vaccination and medical records are written and up-to-date.
 Check with your veterinarian as to what immunizations are advisable.
-Have documentation of any medicines with dosing instructions, special feeding instructions, and the name and phone number of the veterinarian who dispensed the drug. - ♦ Place a permanent tag with your name and phone number and the animals name on each halter. - ♦ Have a First Aid Kit (check with your veterinarian) - Leg wraps, track bandage, tape (do NOT use elastic bandages!) - Vet wrap - o Kling or roll gauze, gauze squares - Cotton - Soap - Antiseptic - o Bandage scissors - o Two pieces of garden hose - ♦ Prepare an emergency kit consisting of: - First aid kit, water bucket, leg wraps/quilts, fire resistant non-nylon leads and halters, portable radio and extra batteries, flashlight and extra batteries, sharp knife, wire cutters, rake/shovel, emergency phone numbers/contact list.
-Consider "Special needs" pets. - Accustom your animal(s) to loading and traveling.
+Have documentation of any medicines with dosing instructions, special feeding instructions, and the name and phone number of the veterinarian who dispensed the drug. - Place a permanent tag with your name and phone number and the animals name on each halter. - All the state of t - Leg wraps, track bandage, tape (do NOT use elastic bandages!) - Vet wrap - Kling or roll gauze, gauze squares - o Cotton - o Soap - Antiseptic - Bandage scissors - Two pieces of garden hose - > Prepare an emergency kit consisting of: - First aid kit, water bucket, leg wraps/quilts, fire resistant non-nylon leads and halters, portable radio and extra batteries, flashlight and extra batteries, sharp knife, wire cutters, rake/shovel, emergency phone numbers/contact list.
+Consider "Special needs" pets. - Are trailers, vans, towing vehicles maintained (including tires), full of gas, and ready to move at all times.
+Accustom your animal(s) to loading and traveling.